operationalsoftware/operational-core/docs/CONTRIBUTION_GUIDELINES.md

   # Git Flow & Contribution Standards

-This document defines how we name branches, write commits, and create pull requests across all repositories — including client forks — to ensure consistency and to **avoid unintended issue closures** when syncing code between repos.
+This document defines how we name branches, write commits, and create pull requests across all repositories — to ensure consistency and to **avoid unintended issue closures** when syncing code between repos.

 ---